ahoymrag/ahoymrag.github.io/README.md

 the long awaited portfolio of Alex Gonzalez of Sleepy Hollow

-thank you for coming to the official - long awaited - long winded - human written - about page of Alex Gonzalez, myself, which whom I shall record in the third person, until I feel the guilt of being aggrogant - best it be be ironic - lets go - who am I? whose am I to be?
+Thank you for coming to the digital homestead - crafted by a man in his early 30s - trying to make sense of the world.

 # Origins